Drill regulations for quick-firing field artillery

 Bivouac FBt.jpg

-4) the commander of the battery reserve arranged the means to promptly replace the empty ammunition wagons of the first supply echelon and of the battery reserve with shells from the park artillery company;
+4) the commander of the battery reserve arranges the means to promptly replace the empty ammunition wagons of the first supply echelon and of the battery reserve with shells from the park artillery company;

 page 1